 - Mobility-on-demand: In addition, switching over to a mobility-on-demand model where passengers order a vehicle to come pick them up and drive them to their destination should increase the adoption of manufacturer liability policies.
 As fleets of such vehicle increase, look for an associated increase in commercial car insurance.

 In addition, as liability switches from drivers to manufacturers, car insurance companies need to adjust how they approach insuring this game-changing technology.
-Some of the changes car insurance companies will see with the introduction of self-driving technology, according to the Insurance Information Institute
+Some of the changes car insurance companies will see with the introduction of self-driving technology, according to the Insurance Information Institute, include:

 In addition, many expect the use of telematics devices to grow by up to 20% over the next five or so years with the introduction of an increasing amount of self-driving technology.